Nobody-Nobody1/Programming-Language-Concept/README.md

-virtual machine using hexadecimal commands
+virtual machine using hexadecimal commands or text commands

 run test.sh for actual script and test2.sh to see ByteCodeReader.py convert Bytecode.txt to array